Department of Anthropology

 Dr. Enrico Raffaelli, Associate Professor of Zoroastrian Studies.
 Dr. Raffaelli’s monograph L’oroscopo del mondo (The Horoscope of the World) published in 2001, deals with astrology in Zoroastrianism, its relation with Mesopotamian, Classical and Indian astrology, and its influence on Islamic astrology.
 His main research projects include the study of some astrological Zoroastrian texts, and a comparative study of Zoroastrian, Mesopotamian, Hebrew and Islamic Wisdom literature.

-Dr. Ajay Rao, Associate Professor of South Asian Religions.
+Dr. Ajay Rao, Associate Professor of South Asian Religions and Director of CSACH.
 Dr. Rao’s interests are in the academic studies of South Asian religions; Sanskrit intellectual history; Sanskrit literature and poetics; and religion and aesthetics.
 His book, Re-figuring the Ramayana as Theology: A History of Reception in Premodern India, is forthcoming from Routledge.

 Department of Language Studies

-Dr. Azita Taleghani, Senior Lecturer of Persian.
+Dr. Azita Taleghani, Associate Professor of Persian.
 Dr. Taleghani teaches Persian language and literature, as well as linguistic studies, at the Department of Language Studies at UTM and the Department of Near and Middle Eastern Civilizations at UTSG.
 She is the Chief Book Review Editor for the journal Irannameh and serves as Program Coordinator for the Language Section of the Department of Language Studies.

 Department of Political Science